-For those disabled occupants not in receipt of one of the benefits listed above, a test of resources must be carried out in order to assess the amount, if any, that the applicant must contribute towards the cost of the works.
-Documentary evidence must be provided to support the information provided about all sources of income and all savings.

-Parents of disabled children are not means tested for applications for Mandatory Disabled Facilities Grants.
+- For those disabled occupants not in receipt of one of the benefits listed above, a test of resources must be carried out in order to assess the amount, if any, that the applicant must contribute towards the cost of the works.
+Documentary evidence must be provided to support the information provided about all sources of income and all savings. - Parents of disabled children are not means tested for applications for Mandatory Disabled Facilities Grants.
 Full entitlement is available for eligible works up to the grant maximum.
-A test of resources must be carried out for any Discretionary Disabled Facilities Grants.